 Piper’s third card is called My Calling (Card) #3: Guerrilla Performance for Disputed Territorial Skirmishes. and was created in 2012.
 One side of the card reads: DO NOT TOUCH, TAP, PAT, STROKE, PROD, PINCH, POKE, GROPE OR GRAB ME..
 The other side reads: FASSEN SIE MICH NICHT AN.
 (Don’t touch me).

 Piper’s approach explores social boundaries and personal identity.
 She uses an upfront approach and calls everything that it is without any reluctance.
 Some may find her work disturbing, but the truth is that it is equally thought-provoking.
 Her work can make people uncomfortable because she has politically charged views due to her being a conceptual and performing artist.
-In the 1970s, she used to dress as an African American man to expose all the people that passed racial comments.
+In the 1970s, she dressed as an African American man to expose all the people who passed racial comments.

 What the cards represent

 The calling cards symbolize a constructive way to make people ponder over their actions.
 They help them identify the wrong in their behavior.
 People who must have seen the calling card performances must be affected as well.
 Not only the receiver is affected by the whole performance but the audience as well.
 They notice how the situation unfolds, which leads to them contemplating their own actions too.
-In the end, not just one single person is impacted, but the people in the surroundings are affected also.
-This leaves an impression onto all.
+In the end, not just one single person is impacted, but the people in the surroundings are also affected.
+This leaves an impression on all.

 Piper’s idea was that people could do a lot with paper and also deliver a message across.
 She would want to keep the calling cards alive because they spread a message that our society needs to learn.